Jeep MaintenanceOutdoor Fun

 In the end, we:

-• replaced the steering stabilizer with a heavier-duty aftermarket component
+• Replaced the steering stabilizer with a heavier-duty aftermarket component

-• upgraded the worn steering and suspension parts (my joints and tie-rod ends, in particular)
+• Upgraded the worn steering and suspension parts (my joints and tie-rod ends, in particular)

-• aligned the steering within specifications
+• Aligned the steering within specifications

-• rebalanced the wheels
+• Re-balanced the wheels

 Despite these fixes, however, my CJ7 was still experiencing mild shaking at higher speeds on the road.
-A return trip to my mechanic determined new internals for my steering box were also in order.

 The result?
 So far, so good!